-One my favourite scholarships we have up for grabs is funded by the Joseph Rowntree Charitable Trust (JRCT) and is specifically for campaigners of colour / a Black and Minority Ethic (BME) background from OUTSIDE of London.
+One my favourite scholarships that has been renewed for Bootcamp 11 is funded by the Joseph Rowntree Charitable Trust (JRCT) and is specifically for grassroots campaigners of colour / a Black and Minority Ethic (BME) background from OUTSIDE of London.

 As a black woman navigating the world of campaigning, this scholarship is particularly important to me - without it I would not have been able to come on Bootcamp 4 myself.
 I know intimately how overlooked faces of colour can be in activism, and I'm really proud Campaign Bootcamp are committed to tackling this.